-4. Click on Logic Jump option and then click on Add Condition.
+2. For the respective question, click on the carat icon (3 horizontal dots) in the question tile.
+Click on the Logic Jump option and then click on Add Condition.

-5. For setting up Logic Jump, you can use the following parameters
+3. For setting up Logic Jump, you can use the following parameters:

 A. Answer provided for a question by the user.

-D. Logic Jump can also be set up for User's Web Browser type.
+D. Logic Jump can also be set up for the User's Device type.

-E. Logic Jump can also be set up for User's Device Type as well.
+E. Logic Jump can also be set up for the User's Web Browser type.

-The logic jump in single select questions is pretty straightforward, but you can set up jump in multi-select question, you would need to apply multiple conditions.
+The logic jump in single select questions is pretty straightforward, but you can set up a jump in multi-select questions, you would need to apply multiple conditions.

-1. Go to your multi-select question and then click on the Logic jump as explained previously in the document above.
+1. Go to your multi-select question and then click on the Logic jump as explained above.

 2. Add conditions by clicking on the plus sign inside the main box.
 This way you will be adding more conditions to the same logic